huggingface/blog/intro-graphml.md

 - *Rethinking Graph Transformers with Spectral Attention* (Kreuzer et al, 2021) introduced Spectral Attention Networks (SANs).
 These combine node features with learned positional encoding (computed from Laplacian eigenvectors/values), to use as keys and queries in the attention, with attention values being the edge features.
 - *GRPE: Relative Positional Encoding for Graph Transformer* (Park et al, 2021) introduced the Graph Relative Positional Encoding Transformer.
 It represents a graph by combining a graph-level positional encoding with node information, edge level positional encoding with node information, and combining both in the attention.
 - *Global Self-Attention as a Replacement for Graph Convolution* (Hussain et al, 2021) introduced the Edge Augmented Transformer.
 This architecture embeds nodes and edges separately, and aggregates them in a modified attention.

-My favorites are:

 - *Do Transformers Really Perform Badly for Graph Representation* (Ying et al, 2021) introduces Microsoft's **Graphormer**, which won first place on the OGB when it came out.
 This architecture uses node features as query/key/values in the attention, and sums their representation with a combination of centrality, spatial, and edge encodings in the attention mechanism.

-- *Pure Transformers are Powerful Graph Learners* (Kim et al, 2022) introduced **TokenGT**.
+The simplest and most recent approach is *Pure Transformers are Powerful Graph Learners* (Kim et al, 2022), which introduced **TokenGT**.
 This method represents input graphs as a sequence of node and edge embeddings (augmented with orthonormal node identifiers and trainable type identifiers), with no positional embedding, and provides this sequence to Transformers as input.
 It is extremely simple, yet smart!

 A bit different, *Recipe for a General, Powerful, Scalable Graph Transformer* (Rampášek et al, 2022) introduces, not a model, but a framework, called **GraphGPS**.
 It allows to combine message passing networks with linear (long range) transformers to create hybrid networks easily.
 This framework also contains several tools to compute positional and structral encodings (node, graph, edge level), feature augmentation, random walks, etc.